trinerye/language_analytics_2024/assignment_1/readme.md

         ├── run.sh
         └── setup.sh
 ```
-*You may notice that the script also produces a csv file that contains the CO2 emissions for each sub-task.
-Please ignore this folder, as it is part of another assignment and, therefore, unnecessary to reproduce this project.*
+*You may notice that the script also produces a csv file that contains the CO2 emissions for each function.
+Please ignore this folder and all related code, as it is part of another assignment and, therefore, unnecessary to reproduce this project.*

 ## Usage

 If you want to reproduce this project, please follow the steps below.
-The instructions will help you set up the environment, run the script and understand the available command-line options.
+The instructions will help you set up the environment, run the script and explain the available command-line options.

 ### Pre-Requisites